TEFL Teachers Finding Love!

 Plastic heart on a wooden bench

 For TEFL teachers, romance whilst travelling can be confusing, as sometimes there are fears that this falls into the “holiday romance” stereotype or fears over how long-distance relationships allegedly just don’t last.
-Which seems a bit strange since in the USA latest stats have shown that 75% of engaged couples were in a long-distance relationship.

 But do TEFL teachers find love when abroad?
 And is it a love that lasts?